-- A3.6 We would use a static approach to assess the VULA margin that would take into account known and expected changes in revenues and costs over the ACL. - A3.7 When conducting an assessment covering a period of less than six months, we would consider whether a significant transition in BT's business model occurred during that assessment period.
-If there was evidence that this was the case then we may depart from the guidance set out below. - A3.8 When assessing BT's compliance with SMP condition 14 during a particular time period, we would seek to use the best available data.
-Where possible, we would use historical, audited data covering the assessment period.
-If data for the period in
+- A3.6 Except where noted otherwise, we would assume that the VULA margin was consistent over the Average Customer Lifetime ('ACL'). - A3.7 When conducting an assessment, we would consider whether a material change in circumstances occurred in the months preceding or during the compliance period.
+If there was evidence that this was the case then we may depart from the guidance set out below. - A3.8 When assessing BT's compliance with SMP condition 14 during a particular time period, we would seek to use historical data that is representative of the circumstances over the ACL.

-- question is not yet available, we would use the most recent data that is available unless that data is not appropriate. - A3.9 In order to assess BT's fibre portfolio, we would calculate weighted average revenues and costs across individual bundles within BT's fibre portfolio.
-The weights used in the calculation would be the volumes of subscribers acquired on each product during the assessment period. - A3.10 When carrying out an assessment of the VULA margin, we would simplify our modelling in order to focus on the most material factors.
-In particular we would: - not specifically take fibre to the premises (FTTP) bundles into account when carrying out modelling; and - analyse Plusnet subscribers by using data on the costs and revenues for superfast broadband products supplied by the rest of BT Consumer, except where data on Plusnet's specific costs and revenues can be easily sourced using publicly available information or Plusnet's management accounts. - A3.11 When assessing the VULA margin we would consider the prices that BT charges to new superfast broadband customers. - A3.12 The VULA margin assessment would include the costs and revenues of any new services BT begins to bundle with superfast broadband during the market review period (e.g. mobile services). - A3.13 We would use the prevailing pre-tax nominal weighted average cost of capital (WACC) relevant to the BT Consumer business at the time of the assessment in order to project forward BT's ongoing costs and revenues..
+- A3.9 In order to assess BT's fibre portfolio, we would calculate weighted average revenues and costs across individual bundles within BT's fibre portfolio.
+The weights used in the calculation would be the volumes of subscribers acquired on each product during the compliance period. - A3.10 When carrying out an assessment of the VULA margin, we would simplify our modelling in order to focus on the most material factors.
+In particular we would: - not specifically take fibre to the premises (FTTP) bundles into account when carrying out modelling; and - analyse Plusnet subscribers by using data on the costs and revenues for superfast broadband products supplied by the rest of BT Consumer, except where data on Plusnet's specific costs and revenues can be easily sourced using publicly available information or Plusnet's management accounts. - A3.11 When assessing the VULA margin we would consider the prices that BT charges to new superfast broadband customers. - A3.12 The VULA margin assessment would include the costs and revenues of any new services BT begins to bundle with superfast broadband during the market review period (e.g. mobile services). - A3.13 We would use the pre-tax nominal weighted average cost of capital ('WACC') relevant to the BT Consumer business prevailing in the compliance period in order to project forward BT's ongoing costs and revenues.